michael-ritter/jupyterhub-combopt-ma4502/docs/docs/ssl_certificates.md

    Your key file has been saved at:
    /etc/letsencrypt/live/m09vm14.ma.tum.de/privkey.pem
    Your cert will expire on 2019-07-16.
-To obtain a new or tweaked version of this certificate in the future, simply run certbot again with the "certonly" option.
+To obtain a new or tweaked version of this certificate in the future, simply run Certbot again with the "certonly" option.
 To non-interactively renew *all* of your certificates, run "certbot renew"
  - Your account credentials have been saved in your Certbot